sthwalo/sthwalo/README.md

 ## Plugging In the FIN Dashboard

 The FIN frontend (React 19 + TypeScript 5.9 + Vite 6) is a **separate build** from this marketing site.
 Both share the same core technologies (React, TypeScript, Vite, Tailwind) which makes integration straightforward.
-Below are three approaches, ordered by recommendation for your cost-reduction goal of hosting everything on cPanel.

 ### Option A: Same Domain (Subdirectory) -- Recommended